 LearnPsychology - Includes information on trends in psychology, mental health guides, as well as education and career resources.

 The web is a great information resource.
 There is so much available, you can usually find some information on your topic.
 However, because anyone can put anything on the web, you need to be very careful when using web sources.
+Use the following checklist to help you to determine the reliability of the information you find on a website: |

 Is the information reliable and correct?
-Is there an editor who verifies the information?

 Is there an author?
 What are his or her qualifications?
 What is the sponsoring organization?
 Is it reputable?